 Ethos and Values

 Like the West London Free School Secondary, West London Free School Primary and Earls Court Free School Primary, Kensington Primary Academy provides children with a classical liberal education, focusing on a core of academic subjects complemented by art, music, drama and competitive sport.
-It doesn't charge fees – it's wholly funded by the Department for Education – but it offers children the kind of experience they would get at an old-fashioned prep school.

 The group behind the new primary school includes Charlie Ben-Nathan, an assistant head of Latymer Upper School, the journalist and author Toby Young, and some of the governors and founders who helped set up the secondary school.
 While the three primary schools don’t function as a single, all-through school, they sit alongside each other under the same charitable trust and are share the same Executive Headteacher Laura Lund.